WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod04/0402-Implementing Data Deduplication.md

 ### Results

-After completing this exercise, you should have successfully installed the Data Deduplication role service and enabled it on LON-SVR1.
+After completing this exercise, you should have successfully installed the Data Deduplication role service and enabled it on **LON-SVR1**.

-## Exercise 2: Configure Data Deduplication
+## Exercise 2: Configuring Data Deduplication

 ### Scenario

-You determine that drive E is heavily used and you suspect it contains duplicate files in some folders.
+You determine that drive **E** is heavily used, and you suspect it contains duplicate files in some folders.
 You decide to enable and configure the Data Deduplication role to reduce the consumed space on this volume.

 The main tasks for this exercise are as follows:

 1. Configure Data Deduplication.

-2. Configure optimization to run now and view the status.
+2. Configure optimization to run now and review the status.

-3. Verify if the file has been optimized.
+3. Verify that the file has been optimized.

 4. Verify VM performance again.

 ### Task 1: Configure Data Deduplication

-1. On LON-SVR1, in **Server Manager**, in the navigation pane, select **File and Storage Services**, and then select **Disks**.
+1. On **LON-SVR1**, in **Server Manager**, in the navigation pane, select **File and Storage Services**, and then select **Disks**.

 2. In the **Disks** pane, select **1**.